Sodium Ferric Gluconate Complex (SOE-dee-um FER-rik Gloo-koe-nate KOM-plex)

 - This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor or dialysis clinic or doctor for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also taking a multivitamin or iron supplement.
+- Make sure your doctor knows if you are also taking a multivitamin or an iron supplement.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, breast feeding, or have ever been treated for any blood disorder.
-Tell your doctor if you have liver disease, kidney disease, or heart problems.
-Make sure your doctor knows about any other health problems you may have.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have ever been treated for any blood disorder.
+Tell your doctor if you have kidney disease, liver disease, heart problems, low blood pressure, or a condition called iron overload.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.